hsuenn/IT3385_MLOPS/README.md

 py -m pip install --user pipx
 pipx install poetry

-# NOTE: If pipx install poetry doesn't work, run the following then open a new terminal:
+# NOTE: If "pipx install poetry" does not work, run the following command:
 py -m pipx ensurepath

+Open a new terminal and run the following command: pipx install poetry
 ```
 To install poetry (for Linux/MacOS), as per [official doc](https://python-poetry.org/docs/#installing-with-the-official-installer):
 ```